Correlated curvature perturbations and magnetogenesis from the GUT gauge bosons

 Let us investigate now the corresponding primordial magnetic field (PMF) which results from the projection of $B^Y$ onto the photon direction.
-Similarly to $B^Y$ we have \mbox{{\boldmath $B$}$\,\equiv\,$ {\boldmath $\nabla$}$\,\times\,${\boldmath $A$}$\,=\,$ {\boldmath $\nabla$}$\,\times\,\delta${\boldmath $A$}}.
+Similarly to $B^Y$, we have \mbox{{\boldmath $B$}$\,\equiv\,$ {\boldmath $\nabla$}$\,\times\,\delta${\boldmath $A$}}.
 Hence, at galaxy formation (denoted by `gf'), the rms PMF over the lengthscale $\ell$ is

 where we considered that, because of gravitational collapse, flux conservation amplifies the PMF by a factor \mbox{($\frac{0.1\;{\rm Mpc}}{10\;{\rm kpc}}$)$^2\sim 10^2$}, with 0.1~Mpc \{10~kpc\} being the typical dimensions of a protogalaxy before \{after\} the collapse at the time of galaxy formation.
 As the Universe expands, flux conservation reduces the magnitude of the magnetic field as \mbox{$B\propto a^{-2}$}.
 Since \mbox{$\ell\propto a$} before galaxy formation, we find \mbox{$\delta A\propto a^{-1}$}.
-Scaling back to the electroweak transition we obtain
+Scaling back to the end of inflation and, assuming (for simplicity) prompt reheating , we obtain